Guesthouses, hotels and resorts

 T: (034) 935 999; F: (034) 935 888

 This sprawling resort was the first five-star option available in Sihanoukville.
-Its style is definitely oriented more towards the Asian market, with an ostentatious lobby not really fashionable by ...
+Its style is definitely oriented more towards the Asian market, with a rather soulless and ostentatious lobby not ...
 Read the full review of Sokha Beach Resort.Over USD 150 2 votes Luxury

 Currently there are just a few places to stay here, though that seems to be changing with the reopening of the flashy Independence Hotel.